kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 5.	_%build -_ This is the section that is responsible for performing the build.
 Usually the %build section is an _sh_ script.

+6.	_%install -_ the % install section is also